rsyncOSX/RsyncOSXdocs/content/post/Combine.md

 categories = ["develop"]
 lastmod = "2021-05-30"
 +++
 RsyncOSX is developed utilizing default Swift and Swift libraries.
-Swift is a fumctional programming language, but some parts of RsyncOSX utilizes Combine which is a declarative framework.
+Swift is a functional programming language, but some parts of RsyncOSX utilizes Combine which is a declarative framework.

 # Combine